Angular with NgRx

 Mastering State Management in Angular with NgRx

-In this blog, weโ€™ll break down how to master state management in Angular using NgRx, focusing on its key concepts, practical tips, and why it’s essential for building maintainable Angular applications.
+In this blog, we’ll break down how to master state management in Angular using NgRx, focusing on its key concepts, practical tips, and why it’s essential for building maintainable Angular applications.

 What is NgRx?

-Key Concepts of NgRx
+NgRx Key Concepts

-Why Use NgRx for State Management?
+Why NgRx for State Management?

 1. Predictability